 Get wisdom, get understanding: forget it not; neither decline from the words of my mouth.

 There are three instructions in this proverb.
-To achieve your maximum success before God and men, you must get wisdom and understanding; you must not forget wisdom once you learn it; and you must not backslide away from keeping it.
-While these duties could make Solomon’s son a great king, they can make you great in the sight of the Lord.
+To achieve your maximum success before God and men, you must get wisdom and understanding; you must not forget wisdom once you learn it; and you must not backslide away from obeying it.
+These duties would make Solomon’s son a great king, but they can also make you successful in your roles.

-The first instruction is to get wisdom and understanding.
-The only source document on earth is the Word of God, for any other opinion has no light at all (Is 8:20).
+The first duty is to get wisdom and understanding.
+The only source document for wisdom on earth is the Bible, for any other source document is darkness (Is 8:20).
 The inspired Scriptures are perfect for teaching wisdom (II Tim 3:14-17).
-It is to this more sure word we are to take heed (II Pet 1:19-21).
+Pay attention to this more sure word and light (II Pet 1:19-21).
 It should be your daily delight (Job 23:12; Ps 19:10).

-But without the blessing of God’s spirit, neither reading nor hearing preaching will work well.
-Paul prayed for the Ephesian saints to be enlightened by the Spirit of wisdom and revelation to know the things of God (Eph 1:17-18).
-And the Lord has promised to give wisdom and His Spirit liberally to those who ask for them (James 1:5; Luke 11:13).
+But without the blessing of God’s Spirit, neither reading the Bible nor hearing preaching will work.
+Paul prayed for the Ephesian saints to be enlightened by the Spirit of wisdom and revelation to know the things of God (Eph 1:17-18; Ps 119:18).
+God has promised to give wisdom and His Spirit liberally to those who ask for them (James 1:5; Luke 11:13).

-Having used Scripture, ministers, and prayer to obtain wisdom and understanding.
-It is then our duty to remember what we learn.
-Paul feared for the Corinthians, for they had forgotten some of his teaching regarding the resurrection (I Cor 15:1-2).
-It is your duty to meditate upon the things you are taught and not let them slip away (Pr 6:20-22; Heb 2:1-4).
+Having used Scripture, ministers, and prayer to obtain wisdom and understanding, your second duty is to remember what you learned.
+Paul feared for the Corinthians, for they had forgotten his teaching about the resurrection (I Cor 15:1-2).
+It is your duty to meditate upon things you are taught and not let them slip away (Pr 6:20-22; Heb 2:1-4).